Nourish - 5 Essential Pantry Ingredients to Support Your Health This Change of Season

 Sage (Salvia officinalis), a plant in the mint family is an excellent herb to make a tea with and is an old-age herbal remedy for sore throats.

-Sage has antibacterial, antiseptic, carminative and astringent properties, making this soothing brew an excellent choice for when any coughs, colds, sore throats or nasal congestion arrive uninvited.
+Sage has antibacterial, antiseptic, carminative and astringent properties.
+That makes this soothing brew an excellent choice for when any coughs, colds, sore throats or nasal congestion arrive uninvited.
 In fact, sage is often referred to as the mouth and throat plant, so that’s pretty self-explanatory hey?

 No. 2 – THYME

 Thyme is also part of the mint family and has antimicrobial, antibacterial, antiviral, expectorant, astringent and anti-inflammatory properties.
-Thyme is great for respiratory infections and coughs.
+This herb is great for respiratory infections and coughs.

 Thyme Tea: Infuse dried/fresh or teabags as stated above.